-603 See Revisor's Note to TBOC § 101.052; LLC Act §§ 2.09B, 2.23H.
-With respect to LLCs that continue to be governed by the LLC Act, the default provision in LLC Act § 2.23D provides that the affirmative vote, approval, or consent of a majority of all the Members is required to approve any merger or interest exchange, dissolution or any act which would make it impossible to carry on the ordinary business of the LLC.
-The LLC Act default provisions would require unanimous approval of the Members to amend the Articles (LLC Act § 2.23H), issue additional membership interests (LLC Act § 4.01B-1, as amended by H.B.
-1637 effective September 1, 2003) or take action beyond the stated purposes of the LLC (LLC Act § 2.02B).
+G. Management.
+The business and affairs of an LLC with Managers are managed under the direction of its Managers, who can function as a board of directors and may designate officers and other agents to act on behalf of the LLC.638 A Manager may be an individual, corporation, or other entity, and it is possible to have an LLC which has a single Manager that is a corporation or other entity.639 The certification of formation or the Company Agreement, however, may provide that the management of the business and affairs of the LLC may be reserved to its Members.640 Thus an LLC could be organized to be run without Managers, as in effective September 1, 2003) or take action beyond the stated purposes of the LLC (LLC Act § 2.02B).
 The general default voting provision is in LLC Act § 2.23C-1, which provides that Members or Managers may take action at a meeting or without a meeting in any manner permitted by the Articles, the Regulations or the LLC Act and that, unless otherwise provided by the Articles or the Regulations, an action is effective if it is taken by (1) an affirmative vote of those persons having not fewer than the minimum number of votes that would be necessary to take the action at a meeting at which all Members or Managers, as the case may be, entitled to vote on the action were present and voted; or (2) consent of each Member of the LLC, which may be established by (a) the Member's failure to object to the action in a timely manner, if the Member has full knowledge of the action, (b) consent to the action in writing signed by the Member, or (c) any other means reasonably evidencing consent.
 Thus, when drafting the Regulations, it is important to override these provisions if they do not properly reflect the desires of the parties.
 Also, Paragraph F of LLC Act § 2.23 provides, as the default rule, that a majority is defined to be determined on a per-capita basis and not, for instance, by capital contributions or sharing ratios; since this may or may not be appropriate, it is critical that the Regulations properly set forth the appropriate standard for determining what constitutes a majority.

-It is critical that the Company Agreement accurately reflect the business deal of the parties.
+634 It is critical that the Company Agreement accurately reflect the business deal of the parties.
 Absent a different provision therein, profits and losses of an LLC are to be allocated, and all distributions, whether a return of capital or otherwise, are to be made in accordance with the relative agreed value of capital contributions made by each member reflected in the records that the LLC is required to maintain under the Tex.
 LLC Stats.
 LLC Act §§ 2.22, 5.01-1, 5.03; TBOC §§ 3.151, 101.203, 101.501.

-The agreement to be contractually bound could be through signing the Company Agreement directly or indirectly through a subscription agreement or power of attorney.
+635 The agreement to be contractually bound could be through signing the Company Agreement directly or indirectly through a subscription agreement or power of attorney.

-Philip M. Kinkaid, Drafting Limited Liability Company Regulations and Articles: Sample Documents, Address at The University of Texas School of Law Sponsored Conference on Current Issues in Partnerships, Limited Liability Companies, and Registered Limited Liability Partnerships (Jan.
+636 Philip M. Kinkaid, Drafting Limited Liability Company Regulations and Articles: Sample Documents, Address at The University of Texas School of Law Sponsored Conference on Current Issues in Partnerships, Limited Liability Companies, and Registered Limited Liability Partnerships (Jan.
 23-24, 1992).